Minyahel/quicwork/developmentNotes.md

 * A post datatype
     * fields for text, thumbs up, thumbs down, comments, site (link), posted by, post date
     * can be further expanded to include things like the pay, contract times or other bells and whistles
+* A comment datatype that knows who made the comment and the date the comment was made, can later implement nested likes (likes for comments and subcomments but will need an efficient way to do this) and replies
+* A like schema that knows who made the like, we don't need a time of the liking for this

 ## Routes Required